Communication situations are any kind of situation in which communication takes place.

 Such conversations may occur between two individuals, in which case we refer to them as 1-on-1 conversations.
 Or, they may occur between more than two individuals, in which case they may be referred to as group discussions

-In cases when the conversation is expected to be a more difficult one, you may want to take some precautions to help you feel more prepared and more in control:
+When the conversation is expected to be a more difficult one, you may want to take some precautions to help you feel more prepared and more in control.
+For example, you can think about:

-An enterprise sales specialist wants to show her boss how much she works and how much she has contributed to the company’s goals, so she writes him an email about the work she has accomplished in the previous period.
+Example: An enterprise sales specialist wants to show her boss how much she works and how much she has contributed to the company’s goals, so she sends him a formal message on Pumble about the work she has accomplished in the previous period.
 In response, she gets a commendation for her dedication and hard work.

-• Create an agenda or ask for it — What needs to be discussed and in what order?
-You can make notes to help you keep the conversation on track if the interaction is verbal.
-If the other person or people are the ones who decide on the topic of discussion, ask them for the agenda in advance so that you can prepare;
+• Create an agenda or ask for it.
+What needs to be discussed and in what order?
+Make notes to help you keep the conversation on track if the interaction is verbal.
+If the topic of discussion is in the hands of others, ask them for the agenda in advance and prepare.

-• Structure your communication — Once you’re familiar with the agenda, you can structure your interaction so that it’s easy to follow.
-If you’re interacting over a platform for written communication, break the message into sections and paragraphs and use bullets and lists.
-If you’re using a chat app such as Pumble, it’s better to write one cohesive message then send messages line by line in order not to distract colleagues with too many notifications;
+• Structure your communication.
+Structure your interaction so that it’s easy to follow.
+If you’re interacting over a platform for written communication, break the message into sections and paragraphs, or write one cohesive message if you’re using a team communication app like Pumble.

 Unplanned conversations

-Unplanned conversations are conversations that happen on the spur of the moment.
+Unplanned conversations are those that happen on the spur of the moment.

-Such conversations may also occur between two individuals (in which case we may refer to them as 1-on-1 conversations), or between more than two individuals (in which case we may refer to them as group discussions)
+Such conversations may also occur between two individuals (1-on-1 conversations), or between more than two individuals (group discussions).

-They may start as informal and grow into formal conversations, but they may also start more formally, and lead to more informal topics later.
+They may start as informal chats and grow into formal conversations, but they may also start formally, and lead to more informal topics later.

 In cases when the unplanned conversation is a difficult one, it is usually triggered by strong emotions and may leave the communicators with strong emotions.

-A website designer goes to the kitchen to have lunch, where she finds her colleague, a front-end software developer, already having her lunch.
-As they eat their lunch, the two colleagues talk about what they did over the weekend, but the conversation quickly turns to a semi-formal discussion about the design solutions for the website landing pages of their newest client.
+Example: A web developer contacts their colleague to ask what they’re having for lunch.
+As they discuss this, the conversation quickly turns to a semi-formal discussion about the design solutions for the website landing pages of their newest client.

 Tips to have better unplanned conversations